 After 75 Years, Katie Ford Sails on in B.C.

 In the summer of 2016, I received an email from the Canadian owner of the 44′ cruising yacht Katie Ford, inviting me to its 70th birthday party in Victoria B.C.
-This classic old sailing yacht was built in in 1946 … Continue reading
+This classic old sailing yacht was built in in 1946 at Astoria Marine Construction Company (AMCCO) and was considered the finest sailing vessel on the… Continue reading After 75 Years, Katie Ford Sails on in B.C.

 The Cutty Sark Sails into the 21st Century

 In 2008, the world’s only surviving clipper ship, the Cutty Sark, suffered a disastrous fire that came close to destroying the entire hull in its permanent drydock beside the River Thames in Greenwich.
-This news was especially shocking for me … Continue reading
+This news was especially shocking for me because I grew up less than a mile from the great ship and considered it… Continue reading The Cutty Sark Sails into the 21st Century

 How the Taste for Tea Created the Tea Clippers

 Tea reached Europe from China around 1560 on Portuguese and Dutch ships, but it was a latecomer to England.
-In London, coffee was the drink of choice among businessmen and Edward Lloyd’s coffee house became the center of shipping insurance. … Continue reading
+In London, coffee was the drink of choice among businessmen and Edward Lloyd’s coffee house became the center of shipping insurance.
+The most English of drinks only gained popularity when Charles II was restored to the… Continue reading How the Taste for Tea Created the Tea Clippers

 2017: Old Astoria Pilot Boat Arrow 2 Returns